SamLatsin/crypto-chat/README.md

 REST_AUTH_URL={URL to authentificate user in websocket}
 ENCRYPT_KEY={Key to encrypt messages on server}
 ```
 The next step is to configure SSL Certificate.
-Open
+Open `init-letsencrypt.sh` in project folder and change {DOMAIN} to your domain name.
+Repeat the same for file `nginx-default.conf`.
 Run application in project folder:
 ```
 docker compose up